omintruder/question-telegram-bot/README.md

    - If valid, the initial message (shown after `/start`) updates to *new message*.
 Invalid inputs retain the current message and show an error.
    - **Note**: The initial message is hardcoded.
 Restarting the script reverts it to the original version.

 ## Cancel Command
 All users can use the `/cancel` command to exit the current question selection process.

+## Requirements and Hosting
+The only requirement for the script is the `python-telegram-bot` library, compatible with v21.10 To host, run `python3 telegram_bot.py`.

 For further inquiries or suggestions, reach out to msmirnov@nes.ru.